nsmith-/coffeandbacon/README.md

 ## Setup
 To use, first an environment must be setup.
-If running on your laptop, running `pip install fnal-column-analysis-tools jupyter` should get most of the way there.
+If running on your laptop, running `pip install coffea jupyter` should get most of the way there.
 It might be preferable to install some of these things via `conda`.
-Note, this is a python 3 package, python 2 is end of life so get used to `print()`.
+Note, this is a python 3 package; python 2 is end of life so get used to `print()`.
 To install at the LPC, there is a script:
 ```bash
 source setup_lcg.sh